Overview of Triggers

 After each row that the triggering statement affects(The trigger is called an

-each row trigger or row-level AFTER
+AFTER each row trigger or row-level AFTER trigger.)

 A compound DML trigger created on a table or editioning view can fire at one, some, or all of the preceding timing points.
 Compound DML triggers help program an approach where you want the actions that you implement for the various timing points to share common data.